Gentlymad-Studios/reproTest/README.md

 # reproTest
-Rpeo project to test a bug regarding reference loss when updating remote packages in unity
+Repro project to test a bug regarding reference loss when updating remote packages in unity